 This course offers a detailed analysis of the works of the most prominent poets in the 20th century starting from Hardy, Yeats, Frost, Eliot, Pound and the poets of World War I. Poets of the 30's and 40's of the 20th century are next.
 The course ends up with the contemporary poets as Plath, Larkin, Heaney and others.
 The course also concentrates on the formal and linguistic aspects of poetry on the one hand, and its reflection of the social and ideological issues, on the other hand.

 The course explores in depth the works of a major writer in English.
 Featured authors are rotated and are chosen by the instructors.
 Examples included are Geoffrey Chaucer, Laurence Sterne, Mary Shelley, George Eliot, Herman Mellville, Theodore Dreiser, James Joyce, John Fowles, and others.
 The course also deals with critical articles and books written on the said author and his/her works.
-This semester, Shakespeare will be the author to focus on since this year (2006) coincides with the Bard’s 400th anniversary.
+This semester, Shakespeare will be the author to focus on.
 Students are encouraged to investigate the historical context within which Shakespeare’s plays were produced.
 Moreover, class discussions will focus on contemporary approaches to reading Shakespeare’s plays.
 The course is also interested in Shakespeare’s interrogation of gender, colonialism, class and identity during the Early Modern period.
 The course also considers performance history and contemporary adaptations of Shakespeare’s works.

 The scope of this course is flexible enough to allow for studies of influences or of comparisons between the canonical works of British and American authors on the one hand, and the Anglo-American authors and their counterparts in World Literature, on the other.
 Instructors may select their topics from such cases as Giovanni Boccaccio’s influence on Geoffrey Chaucer, or Sir Walter Scott’s influence on American and European masters like James Fenimore Cooper, Honoré de Balzac and Leo Tolstoy, and many other choices.
 During this semester, focus will be on the concepts of intertextuality, adaptations & appropriations and students will be encouraged to examine how contemporary Arab authors in diaspora have appropriated and adapted the works of British & American authors through a close reading of the selected texts.